artebin/felix/NOTES.md

 Java is not using ld.so.conf files we can check default value of java.library.path with: `java -XshowSettings:properties` => best thing is to create a symbolic link `ln -s /usr/lib/x86_64-linux-gnu/jni/libwibucmJNI64.so /usr/lib/libwibucmJNI64.so`

 `LD_LIRABRY_PATH` can not be set anymore from `/etc/environment` or `/etc/profile`, should use `/etc/ld.so.conf.d/somefile.conf`

+## Thunderbird
+Stop to wrap the lines in not-HTML composition: "mail.wrap_long_lines=false" and "mailnews.wraplength=0"

 ## Xubuntu 17.04: bug with VirtualBox guest additions 5.1.22
 virtualbox-guest-additions 5.1.22 seems to be buggy, unable to start Xorg.
 Install virtualbox-guest-additions 5.1.24 from <http://download.virtualbox.org/virtualbox> and it is working properly.